 Hey everyone Mastermind here this prompt uses characters from a novel I’m trying to write, the prompt reminded me of the relationship between two of the characters and it just sort of happened.
-I managed to write it in under an hour which is the quickest I’ve ever done a prompt before do kudos to me.
+I managed to write it in under an hour which is the quickest I’ve ever done a prompt before so kudos to me.

 Alice detested politics with a passion she rarely displayed for anything outside of her work as a witch.
-Although technically this was to do with being a witch, but then again it was also to do with being a nephilim and they were two things she preferred to keep separate.
+Although technically this was to do with being a witch, then again it was also to do with being a nephilim and they were two things she preferred to keep separate.
 She was lent against the wall in the council’s main conference room watching the…debate currently unfolding at the table.
-She wasn’t the only person standing, for that matter she didn’t even think there was enough chairs for everyone, members of all parties had slowly been distancing themselves from the table since the meeting had started.
+She wasn’t the only person standing, for that matter she didn’t even think there were enough chairs for everyone, members of all parties had slowly been distancing themselves from the table since the meeting had started.
 Adam looked about ready to pull his hair out, while Simiel had a look on his face that Alice had long come to associate with the final straw.
 She was pretty sure they were both on the same side, and that she was on their side, but she hadn’t exactly been paying close attention.
-They were there because The Fallen had begun attacking magic users in an attempt to get them to leave the area, which would make it easier for The Fallen to establish themselves without to much opposition.
+They were there because The Fallen had begun attacking magic users in an attempt to get them to leave the area, which would make it easier for The Fallen to establish themselves without too much opposition.
 In what could only be retaliation a fair number had of angels had been attacked, which Alice would applaud if they were attacking members of The Fallen, but they weren’t and that was the problem.
 These attacks had led to some, all though not nearly enough, of the angels attacked to defend themselves.
-Simiel seemed to have suggested that some of the sorcerers had been looking for trouble in the most recent problem, specifically the De Claire boys, because their parents weren’t taking it well.
+Simiel seemed to have suggested that some of the sorcerers had been looking for trouble in the most recent problem, specifically the De Claire boys because their parents weren’t taking it well.

 “This is absolutely ridiculous!”
 Bianca De Claire snapped furiously as Alice made her way back over to the table to sit next to Simiel.
 “They were provoked!”